term7/RaspberryPi-USB-Privacy-Gadget/README.md

 One major downside of avoiding a DNS middleman is the lack of encryption.
 Queries to root name servers and authoritative DNS servers are sent in plain text over UDP/TCP on port 53, making them susceptible to interception and analysis.<br>
 To mitigate this risk, one option is to encrypt DNS queries using DNS-over-TLS (DoT).
 However, in the setup described here, we will not use this option because root name servers do not (yet) support DoT or DoH (DNS-over-HTTPS).<br>
 This means that if we choose to avoid third-party DNS resolvers, we must also forgo encryption.
 That said, DNSSEC (enabled in *Unbound*) still provides security benefits by ensuring that DNS responses are authentic (coming from the legitimate DNS server) and untampered (ensuring data integrity).
 While this does not encrypt queries, it does prevent DNS spoofing and man-in-the-middle attacks by verifying that responses are legitimate.

+Eventually this is how the chain of DNS requests will work:

+*Dnsmasq*: port 53 → *AdGuardHome*: port 5357 → *Unbound*: port 7353

 #### 1. Install AdGuardHome: